DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/install/index.md

+---
+MTPE: ModetaNiu
+DATE: 2024-08-21
+---

 # Install Virtual Machine Module

 This page explains how to install the virtual machine module.

 !!! info

     The term __virtnest__ appearing in the following commands or scripts is the internal development code name for the Virtual Machine module.

 ## Configure Helm Repo